-The members of the Compensation Committee during fiscal 2012 were J. Daniel McCranie (Chairman following the date of the 2012 annual meeting), Robert H. Smith (Chairman to the date of the 2012 annual meeting), Atsushi Abe, Bernard L. Han, and Curtis J. Crawford.
-Mr. Smith did not stand for reelection at the 2012 annual meeting.
+The members of the Compensation Committee during fiscal 2013 were J. Daniel McCranie (Chairman following the date of the 2012 annual meeting), Atsushi Abe, Bernard L. Han, and Curtis J. Crawford.
 None of the members of the Compensation Committee is or has been an officer or employee of the Company or any of its subsidiaries.
-During fiscal 2012, none of the members of the Compensation Committee had any relationship requiring disclosure under Item 404 of Regulation S-K. During fiscal 2012, none of our executive officers served on the boards of directors or the compensation committees of any entities, one of whose executive officers serves on our Board or Compensation Committee.
+During fiscal 2013, none of the members of the Compensation Committee had any relationship requiring disclosure under Item 404 of Regulation S-K. During fiscal 2013, none of our executive officers served on the boards of directors or the compensation committees of any entities, one of whose executive officers serves on our Board or Compensation Committee.
 None of our current or past executive officers has served on the Compensation Committee.

-AUDIT COMMITTEE REPORT4
+AUDIT COMMITTEE REPORT3